|

 On 13th December Lyn gets a day off from Dick Whittington to record a brief appearance in a TV drama, In Deep.
 The programme features Stephen Tompkinson and former EastEnders actor Nick Berry as undercover detectives.
 Lyn plays the part of Amanda, a lesbian arranging a date on the internet.

-On 17th and 22nd December Granada Plus show a repeat of the mid-70s TV variety show The Wheeltappers and Shunters Social Club.
-Lyn Paul appeared on the programme singing the Charlie Rich hit Behind Closed Doors.
+On 17th and 22nd December Granada Plus broadcasts an edited episode from the mid-1970s TV variety show The Wheeltappers and Shunters Social Club.
+First broadcast in 1975, the episode originally featured Lyn Paul performing the Charlie Rich hit Behind Closed Doors, followed by her own hit It Oughta Sell A Million.
+Only the first of these is shown on this repeated version.

 When guitar strumming Dean (a contestant on Channel 4's reality TV show Big Brother) was voted out of the Big Brother house on Friday, 27th July, the song chosen to herald his walk from the house was none other than the New Seekers' I'd Like To Teach The World To Sing - alas, not the original version featuring Lyn Paul and Eve Graham but the re-recording featuring Donna Jones.

 With its West End run at an end, Andrew Lloyd Webber's hit musical Sunset Boulevard sets off on a UK tour.
-Lyn Paul's sister Nikki Belsher joins the cast as a member of the Ensemble, with Faith Brown in the lead role of Norma Desmond.
+Lyn Paul is offered the lead role of Norma Desmond, but Lyn declines.
+Her sister Nikki Belsher, however, joins the cast as a member of the Ensemble.
+Faith Brown is cast as Norma Desmond.
 The tour kicks off at the Theatre Royal, Plymouth on Tuesday, 14th August.
 It moves on to the Newcastle Theatre Royal (11th September - 6th October), then travels to the New Theatre in Hull (9th - 27th October), the Mayflower Theatre in Southampton (6th November - 8th December) and ends the year at the Edinburgh Playhouse (12th December - 12th January 2002).

 The London Revival Cast recording of Jesus Christ Superstar, first released in the UK in 2000, is released in the USA (Sony).
 The recording features Nikki as Soul / Herod Girl 2, with Jerome Pradon as Judas and Rik Mayall as Herod.

-On 18th January the funeral takes place of Damilola Taylor, the ten-year-old boy murdered on his way home from an after-school computer club in Peckham in November 2000.
+On the same day the funeral takes place of Damilola Taylor, the ten-year-old boy murdered on his way home from an after-school computer club in Peckham in November 2000.

 On 20th January George W. Bush is inaugurated as the 43rd President of the USA.

-Ariel Sharon defeats Ehud Barak in the Israeli election for Prime Minister.
+Ariel Sharon defeats Ehud Barak in the Israeli election for Prime Minister held on 6th April.

-A car blocking the track causes a collision between two trains near Selby in Yorkshire.
-Thirteen people are killed.
-This is the third serious rail accident in the UK in 18 months.
+On 28th February a car blocking the track causes a collision between two trains at Great Heck, near Selby in Yorkshire.
+10 people are killed and 82 injured.
+It is the third serious rail accident in the UK in 18 months.

-Glenn Hughes, the leatherman from Village People, dies of lung cancer on 4th March.
+Glenn Hughes, the 'leather man' from Village People, dies of lung cancer on 4th March, aged 50.

 On Thursday, 8th March Donald Campbell's speedboat Bluebird, used in his fatal attempt to break the world water-speed record in 1967, is recovered from the bottom of Coniston Water in Cumbria.